ocupop/4p-website/src/_posts/2023-09-10-modified-thanksgiving-delivery-schedule.md

 ##### **Sunday, November 24**

-KellyBronze turkeys, J&L Green Farm turkeys, White Oak Pastures ham, Garret Valley Farm ham, and Chrysalis Vineyard wine will be delivered on **Sunday, November 24**.
+KellyBronze turkeys, J&L Green Farm turkeys, and Chrysalis Vineyard wine will be delivered on **Sunday, November 24**.
 This is a special delivery day just for Thanksgiving preorder items.

 &nbsp;